 Just a few blocks away, you’ll find Manzanita Fresh.

-When we’re out and about in the car, Manzanita Fresh has a dedicated parking lot and is more convenient for finding a parking space.
+When we’re out and about in the car, Manzanita Fresh has a dedicated parking lot, which is more convenient.

 But we frequent both stores.